-All air shows where ACC Demo Teams perform must have an Air Boss.
+All air shows and other events where ACC Demo Teams perform must have an Air Boss.
 US and Canadian air shows must have an Air Boss with Letter of Authorization (LOA) issued by FAA and Canadian airshows must have an LOA issued by the ICAS Canadian Air Boss Committee.